 Servicing

+Household waste arising from Development Area 2 will be collected weekly by LBRuT, which was discussed and agreed with LBRuT’s Waste Team.

 The storage areas for all residential dwellings in Development Area 2 will be positioned so that the occupiers are not required to carry refuse or recycling more than 30 meters from an external door.
 Furthermore, at detailed design stage consideration will also be given to access for disabled persons, where applicable.